 Nowadays, a huge number of people use laptops instead of desktop computers.
 The process of taking a screenshot on a laptop is generally the same but can vary a bit on some models.

-On some laptops, the PrtScr key isn’t primarily reserved to take screenshots but it also performs other tasks.
+On some laptops, the PrtScr key isn’t primarily reserved for but it also performs other tasks.
 If that’s the case, you need to press the Fn key along with PrtScr so you can properly take a screenshot.
 Let’s now take a look at how you can use the above-mentioned methods on your laptop.

-If you want to save a screenshot on the clipboard, you need to press Ctrl + PrtScr + Fn.
-Then edit the image in Paint or other editing software and save it in your desired folder.
+If you want to save a on the , you need to press + PrtScr + Fn.
+Then edit the image in Paint or other and save it in your desired folder.

 And if you want to take screenshots of the active window, you must use the Alt + PrtScn + Fn keys together.
 The editing process is again the same.